 Idea

-Digital Training Is Great But Is It Worth The Cost?
+Digital Training Is Great, but Is It Worth the Cost?

 There are as many ways to train someone as there are people.
-Training could be unique for each person but for a large organization, that’s impossible.
-Sometimes we have to standardize training to best teach the content rather than trying to make training unique to each person or even an arbitrary group.
+Training could be unique for each person, but for a large organization, that’s impossible.
+Sometimes, we have to standardize training to teach the content best rather than trying to make training unique to each person or even an arbitrary group.

 That isn’t bad, though, since it can save the organization time and money while having a similar effect to personalized training if done well.
-But digital training is typically more expensive if you only look at it from a dollar perspective.
+However, digital training is typically more expensive if you only look at it from a dollar perspective.
 Let me explain.

 Training cost, effectiveness, and creation time vary a lot.